 Applicants with severe breathing challenges are more likely to be approved for LTD benefits if their symptoms are well-documented through objective medical evidence and in the form of breathing test results.
 Respiratory diseases that qualify for LTD benefits include chronic obstructive pulmonary disease, cystic fibrosis, asthma, restrictive lung disease, stroke-related respiratory injury, and other chronic impairments.

 You can qualify for long-term disability benefits if you suffer from neurological disorders that make it difficult or impossible for you to hold full-time and gainful employment.
 Neurological illnesses can occur anywhere within the central nervous system.
 This includes the spinal cord and peripheral nervous system.
-Your insurance company can approve disability benefits for adverse cases of cerebral palsy, epilepsy, ALS, multiple sclerosis, a traumatic brain injury, Parkinson’s disease, and other nerve-related diseases.
+Your insurance company can approve disability benefits for adverse cases of cerebral palsy, epilepsy, amyotrophic lateral sclerosis (ALS), multiple sclerosis, traumatic brain injury, Parkinson’s disease, and other nerve-related diseases.

 You’re required to demonstrate that your symptoms are severe enough to the extent that you cannot perform any activity on an ongoing basis regardless of being under the care of a medical practitioner.
 This helps to satisfy your burden of proof in the long-term disability claim.
 One of the safest ways to ensure that your long-term disability claim is approved is having a professional long-term disability lawyer to guide you in appealing your claim if your benefits are denied or terminated.

 Autoimmune disorders cause the body to have an underactive or overactive immune system.
 If your immune system fails to perform its job or doesn’t do it the right way, the immune system tends to attack the wrong thing or even fail to attack, and the results can be adverse.
 If you cannot work due to an autoimmune disorder and you have professional medical evidence to support your claim, your condition is likely to be considered a disability.